devaniljr/devaniljr/README.md

-### Olá, sou o Devanil 👋😄
+### Hi, I'm Devanil 👋😄
 ---

-Olá :) Me chamo Devanil e sou desenvolvedor de software desde 2021 e criador de conteúdo.
-Atualmente trabalho com Ruby on Rails e React.
+Hello :) My name is Devanil and I've been a software developer since 2021 and I love to create content too.
+I currently work with Ruby on Rails and React/Next.js.

 Meu blog [devanil.dev](https://devanil.dev)